Ingredients: Limonene, Polysorbate 80, Polysorbate 20, Phytocannabinoid Rich Hemp Oil, Beta-Caryophyllene, gelatin capsule.

 Each serving is based on that bottle’s concentration.
 For example:

 Less is more!
-By starting low and slowly increasing until you find your personal perfect balance, you may get optimal benefits without wasting money on excess CBD.
+By starting low and slowly increasing until you find your personal balance or homeostasis, you may get optimal benefits without wasting money on excess CBD.

 ATTENTION: Some medications may interact or impact serving size.
 Please call 412-421-4996 or 412-586-4678 to speak to a Pharmacist about any medications you are taking or visit us at 4227A Murray Avenue.